Not Your RAP Sheet?

 If you are the victim of mistaken identity or identity theft, you must challenge your record with the Pennsylvania State Police (PSP) and show proof of the mistake and proof of your identity.

-1. Get a copy of the incorrect record from the PSP.
+1. Get an official copy of the incorrect record from the Pennsylvania State Police (PSP).

-Municipal/regional police departments and alternate service providers offer fingerprinting.
+1. Municipal/regional police departments, as well as alternative service providers, offer fingerprinting services.
 To find alternate local fingerprinting services available to the general public, conduct an Internet search for “Pennsylvania Fingerprinting Services.”
-Take your photo ID and your criminal record with you to get fingerprinted.
+Take your photo ID and a copy of your criminal record with you to get fingerprinted.

 4. Request another copy of your criminal record to confirm that the PSP made the correction.